 - Can be noisy as it ages.
-Hardwood flooring is the classic example of noisy floors.
+Hardwood flooring is a classic culprit of noisy floors.
 While it’s not always the case that hardwood flooring is noisy, it’s always more likely than engineered hardwood flooring.

 - Needs to be regularly refinished.
-Engineered hardwood will likely hold its finish really well while traditional hardwood flooring will need to be refinished every 10 years or so depending on the amount of traffic.
+Engineered hardwood will likely hold its finish well, while traditional hardwood flooring will need to be refinished every 10 years or so, depending on the foot traffic levels.

 No matter what you’re going for when it comes to species of hardwood or color of wood, reclaimed flooring is the premium option.
-When you choose reclaimed wood for your home or place of business you’re making a green choice because reclaimed wood will be living its second life in your home.
+When you choose reclaimed wood flooring for your home or place of business, you’re making a green choice ? because reclaimed wood will be living its second life in your home.